 Rows 6 and 7 show that the information treatment delayed the expected claim age by about a third of year for male respondents.
 This effect is statistically significant at the 10-percent level when we elicit claim age as a point estimate and significant at the 5-percent level when we measure it as the mean of the pdf.
 This finding is consistent with our earlier finding that the information intervention increased the perception among male respondents of the return to delaying claiming between the ages of 66 and 70 (rows 9 and 12 of Table 5).
 Indeed, we find that the delay in expected claiming among male respondents takes the form of more respondents planning to claim beyond the age of 66; in response to information treatment, male respondents put 8 percent more probability mass in the bins corresponding to ages 67 and higher, and this effect is significant at the 5-percent level.
-The information treatment, however, did not statistically significantly affect the expected claim ages among female respondents or in the entire sample, and we can reject the hypothesis that male and female respondents adjusted their claim age in the same way in response to the information treatment.
+The information treatment, however, did not statistically significantly affect the expected claim ages among female respondents adjusted their claim age in the same way in response to the information treatment.
 As Row 8 shows, we do not find a significant effect of the information treatment on respondents' uncertainty about their expected claim age.